apache/druid/docs/ingestion/kinesis-ingestion.md

 Review [Known issues](#known-issues) before deploying the `druid-kinesis-indexing-service` extension to production.

-## Supervisor spec configuration
+## `spec`

-This section outlines the configuration properties that are specific to the Amazon Kinesis streaming ingestion method.
-For configuration properties shared across all streaming ingestion methods supported by Druid, see [Supervisor spec](supervisor.md#supervisor-spec).
+This section outlines the configuration properties that are specific to supervisor-led streaming ingestion for Amazon Kinesis.

+For configuration properties shared across all streaming ingestion methods supported by Druid, see [supervisor spec](supervisor.md#spec).

 The following example shows a supervisor spec for a stream with the name `KinesisStream`: